ammylin/SQL-guidebook/README.md

 # SQL Guidebook

 ## Project Description
-This project serves as a personalized SQL reference guide, demonstrating proficiency in core and advanced PostgreSQL features.
+This project serves as a personalized SQL reference guide.
 The goal is to analyze credit applicant demographics against their monthly credit history records to derive risk-based insights, satisfying requirements for advanced joining, window functions, CTEs, and data cleaning/transformation.

 ## Dataset Overview
 This project utilizes the [Credit Card Approval Prediction](https://www.kaggle.com/datasets/rikdifos/credit-card-approval-prediction) dataset from Kaggle, which includes two tables: `application_record.csv` and `credit_record.csv`.
-This dataset links applicant demographics with their monthly credit account status, and captures various aspects of financial history and client background.
+This dataset links applicant demographics with their monthly credit account status and captures various aspects of financial history and client background.
 More about the dataset tables below:
 - `application_record.csv`: Provides core applicant demographics, including annual income, education type, family status, housing type, and calculated age.
 - `credit_record.csv`: Provides detailed monthly credit history for each applicant, containing the month-since-application and the applicant's credit status code for that month.